The George Brooks Library and Learning Centre is one of the world’s most significant motoring libraries.

 George Brooks OAM (1922-2011) was a civil engineer who played a significant role in the establishment of South Australia’s water pipelines.
 He was a founding member of the Vintage Sports Car Club of Australia and belonged to many other Australian and overseas clubs.
 He had a deep interest in researching, compiling and editing motoring history and wrote a highly regarded series of books and magazines on South Australian motoring.
 His determination and sheer hard work transcribing registration entries for all SA motor vehicles up to the 1930s was much admired, and his work and contributions have been widely acknowledged.

 In 2011 the Library received a generous bequest of more than 500 volumes from George Brook’s estate (bringing his total donations to 1300 books alone).
-It also included his world-renowned collection of personal files, papers, letter, articles, photographs and memorabilia.
+It also included his world-renowned collection of personal files, papers, letters, articles, photographs and memorabilia.

 His contribution to South Australian motoring history and his generosity to the Museum have been acknowledge by the naming of the Library in his honour.
 The George Brooks Library and Learning Centre was officially opened on 20 October 2013.